Abdulazeez41/EduCraft/README.md

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 If you'd like to contribute to EduCraft, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 Please make sure to follow our [Code of Conduct](CODE_OF_CONDUCT.md).